idk-Mohit/idk-Mohit/README.md

-- 👋 Hi, I’m Mohit @idk-Mohit
+- 👋 Hi, I’m Mohit @idk-Mohit, currently pursuing BCA from SRM Haryana.
-- 👀 I’m interested in Web Development and japanese language
+- 👀 I’m interested in Web Development and japanese language.
-- 🌱 I’m currently learning Web Development and Japanese Language.
+- 🌱 I’m currently learning MERN Full Stack along with Japanese Language as a hobby.
-- 📫 How to reach me Gmail - mototurbo12499@gmail.com
+- 📫 You can reach me here - mototurbo12499@gmail.com

 <!---
 idk-Mohit/idk-Mohit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.